 Quincy has a strong art community with Plumas Arts, the historic Town Hall Theatre and the newly opened West End Theatre.

-When visiting Quincy you can start your day off with great coffee at the Alley Cat Cafe, lunch at the Court House Cafe and dinner at Moon’s.
+When visiting Quincy you can start your day off with great coffee at one of the coffee spots in town , lunch at the Court House Cafe and dinner at Moon’s.
 Cocktails and entertainment at Main Street Sports Bar and Lounge.
-Some of the unique shops in Quincy include; Emily’s Garden, La Casa Bella Fine Furnishings, Village Antiques & Associates, Carey Candy Company, to name a few.
+Some of the unique shops in Quincy include; Emily’s Garden, Carey Candy Company, to name a few.

 When you are ready to get out and explore the epic outdoors surrounding Quincy you may want to consider Lake Almanor Kayak Rentals or the Sierra Touring Company.
 Plumas County is home to over 100 lakes, 1,000 miles of streams and numeroues waterfalls,and over 2,618 square miles of National Forest.
 The Pacific Crest Trail runs close to Quincy and Lassen Volcanic National Park is a short drive north of Quincy.
 Some of the best Fall Colors in California can be found in Quincy and the surrounding area as well as a great Barn Quilt Trail.